-At Final Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.

-(32) Site Visit Documents When is this due?
-Pre-Application Final Application X 8609 OHFA may conduct a site review at Final Application submission and may deem the site unsuitable.
-Applications must include: o a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and photos of the site and surrounding properties.
-(33) Supportive Services Plan & Providers 8609 X When is this due?
-Pre-Application Final Application X At Final Application: For projects that propose providing supportive services (including Service-Enriched Housing applications), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.
-At 8609 Submission: For Service-Enriched housing developments, Supportive Services Plans (SSP) are due no later than the request for IRS Form 8609.
+At Final Application:

+For projects that propose providing supportive services (including Service-Enriched Housing applications), the applicant must provide a narrative detailing the specific services to be provided, the proposed service provider(s), its (their) history providing such services, and a budget.

+At 8609 Submission:

+For Service-Enriched housing developments, Supportive Services Plans (SSP) are due no later than the request for IRS Form 8609.
 Applications or requests for Form 8609 must include evidence of salaried or in-kind service coordination on-site, contiguous, or accessible to the development and linkages to information and resources appropriate to the population.
 All service coordinators must have a history of serving the targeted area or population.

-(34) Utility Allowance Information Final Application X 8609 When is this due?
-Pre-Application Applications must include a utility allowance projection determined using any permissible or reliable calculation method consistent with OHFA's Utility Allowance Request Procedure.
+(34)(33) Utility Allowance Information

+Applications must include a utility allowance projection determined using any permissible or reliable calculation method consistent with OHFA's Utility Allowance Request Procedure.
 Please note that OHFA does not approve utility allowances until a project has been placed in service.

+(35)(34) Zoning

-(35) Zoning When is this due?
-Pre-Application Final Application | X | 8609 Applications must include either: a valid building permit a letter from the local municipality stating that either the current zoning will permit the proposed development, or no zoning regulations are in effect.
+Applications must include either:

+- a valid building permit - a letter from the local municipality stating that either the current zoning will permit the proposed development without condition(s), or no zoning regulations are in effect.

-Evidence must be dated within one year of the Application deadline as referenced in the Program
+Evidence must be dated within one year of the Final Application submission date.

-Calendar.